cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 - In Pages Admin, navigate to the Reports section
 - View the Organizations report, and download a CSV export
-- View the Users report, and download a CSV export
+- View the Active Users report, and download a CSV export

 ## Prepare and import CSV data into Zendesk